About the project

 Territorial responsible research and innovation through the involvement of local R&I actors

-Horizon 2020 project which positions regions and local authorities as places for science governance, education, public engagement, ethics, and open access.
+TeRRItoria is a Horizon 2020 project which aims to position regions and local authorities as places for science governance, education, public engagement, ethics, and open access.

 - the authority of science is decreasing while the need for science to confront our world’s challenges is increasing;

-- globalisation’s challenges are difficult to manage at the local level ( e.g. delocalisation of industry, local climate change, digitalization, migration flows).
+- the challenges of globalisation are difficult to manage at the local level ( e.g. delocalisation of industry, local climate change, digitalization, migration flows).

-The 6 ways or dimensions s in which RRI is explored (RRI keys): ethical dimensions, societal engagement, gender equality, open access/science and science education, and governance’
+The 6 ways or dimensions in which RRI is explored (RRI keys) are: ethical dimensions, societal engagement, gender equality, open access/science and science education, and governance.